AmirQadir/Auto-Object-Detection-and-Tracker/README.md

 Use YOLO V3 to detect objects
 Filter out the faces from the detected objects using MTCNN Save the faces in memory
-Match the newly detected faces with the previously existing ones using INSERT_ALGO_HERE Use CSRT to track the objects
+Match the newly detected faces with the previously existing ones using HAAR Cascade Use CSRT to track the objects

 ## How to Run